 - crushed chocolate meringues or cookies for decoration optional

 - Make the sponge cake (you can do this up to 2 days ahead and keep refrigerated): Preheat your oven to 350°F (175°C) and line with baking paper and grease an 8 inch (20 cm diameter) cake pan.

-- Sift together the flour, the cocoa, and the baking powder.
+Sift together the flour and the cocoa powder.
 Beat the eggs with the sugar and salt until they resemble like thick shaving foam.
 Fold the flour mixture into the egg mixture with gentle motions (guys, fold and not stir!
 Stirring will cause the mixture to deflate).
 Transfer the mixture into the pan and bake the cake for 45-50 minutes or until a tester comes out clean.
 Let it cool, level and cut into 3 layers.
 Refrigerate it for 1-2 hours or overnight, for easier cutting.

 - Make the syrup (you can do this up to 2 days ahead): Heat the water and the sugar and boil for 1 minute.
 Remove from heat and let it cool.
 Add the brandy and set aside.

 - Make the mousse (you can do this the previous day): In the microwaves or in a pot over very low heat, melt the chocolate, the sugar, and 1 cup of cream.
 When totally melted, add the vanilla and the brandy and let it cool for a while.
 Beat 2 cups of very cold cream until soft peaks form (don’t beat it to stiff peaks because the final mousse won’t be very well homogenized).
 With a spatula add the melted chocolate in two stages and fold gently.